 Ribosomes are usually attached to the rough endoplasmic reticulum but may also float freely in the cytoplasm.
 They are the main site of protein synthesis.

-This organelle functions like a post office.
+The Golgi apparatus functions like a post office.
 Proteins are packaged and sent to the Golgi apparatus for distribution.
 Vesicles are formed and then delivered to the site on the cell membrane where they release protein molecules during exocytosis or envelop external substances and incorporate them into the cell during endocytosis.
 Some of the protein-carrying vesicles remain in the Golgi apparatus for storage.
 The Golgi complex is also responsible for making lysosomes.

 Vesicles are small sacs that contain substances and transport them around the cell.
 They also carry substances in and out of the cell.
 Vesicles transport substances from the site of synthesis to the cell membrane for export and from the cell wall to other organelles with imported substances.